-Now that it is widely recognised that climate change does indeed pose an existential threat to civilisation, there is an accelerating search for new ideas about how best to respond.
+Now that it is widely recognised that climate change does indeed pose an existential threat to civilisation, there is an accelerating search for new ideas about how best to respond, such as a carbon club.
 Not all of them are good.
 Many of these ideas are well-intentioned searches for ways to accelerate the agonisingly slow pace of the global response to the problem.

 They often start from the premise that getting nearly 200 nations to agree to do what is necessary on time is unrealistic.
 It is certainly difficult, and time-consuming.
 We know exactly what must be done to keep the climate safe: stop burning fossil fuels by the middle of the century.
 We also know that the technology that makes this possible without wrecking our economies is already available and, these days, often at less cost than burning fossil fuels.